akeneo/pim-community-dev/src/Akeneo/ReferenceEntity/decisions.md

 We think that we should still use a class to contains all the operators.
 But we should also normalize those operators to avoid mapping as much as possible.

-To sum up, the operator tho check equality should be named 'EQUALS' and be used by the front and the backend.
+To sum up, the operator to check equality should be named 'EQUALS' and be used by the front and the backend.